We turn to the internet for everything. And that includes questions about nutrition.

 Keep at it.

-Remember that you’re not writing an academic paper.
-Make your post readable with headings, short paragraphs and conversational language.
+Also, remember that you’re not writing an academic paper.
+AI can help you make your post readable with headings, short paragraphs and conversational language.

-The headline also matters because it will determine whether people read your post or not.
+The headline matters because it will determine whether people read your post or not.

 “How”, “Why” and “[#] tips..” are reliable headlines.